anthonyrisinger/cga/README.md

 - Educational contexts where conceptual clarity matters
 - Prototyping where development speed outweighs runtime performance
 - Differentiable rendering where uniform gradient computation is valuable
+- Small to medium-scale problems where sparse optimization isn't critical

 For production systems with fixed requirements and tight performance constraints, traditional methods often remain optimal.
-The engineering decision balances architectural elegance and numerical robustness against raw performance and ecosystem maturity.
+For large-scale reconstruction and SLAM, sparse factor graph methods dominate.
+The engineering decision balances architectural elegance and numerical robustness against raw performance, ecosystem maturity, and the ability to handle uncertainty.

 As visual computing increasingly merges graphics and vision—in AR/VR, neural rendering, and computational photography—the value of consistent geometric reasoning grows.
-GA provides one mathematical foundation for such systems, trading computational efficiency for architectural coherence when that tradeoff aligns with project requirements.
+GA provides one mathematical foundation for such systems, trading computational efficiency and probabilistic completeness for architectural coherence when that tradeoff aligns with project requirements.

 #### Exercises